X8Future/Assetto-Hub-bot/README.md

 python3 bot.py
 ```

-Normally it start spitting out a few things "connecting using a static token" connected to "bot user name" and a few other things.
-If you see that you should be good to go, if you are running the bot for the first time there will be a few errors just as it creates the first embeds for your server but it should be good from there.
+Normally, it start spitting out a few things, "connecting using a static token" connected to "bot user name" and a few other things.
+If you see that you should be good to go, if you are running the bot for the first time, there will be a few errors just as it creates the first embeds for your server, but it should be good from there.

 # 📝 Commands
 With /leaderboard you can add a leaderboard to your custom channel

-With /wlo you can override someone's steam ID in the whitelist
+With /wlo you can override someone's Steam ID in the whitelist

 With /check_whitelist you can check someone's status on whitelist to see what ID they connected to or if they have attempted to whitelist